Grow visibly thicker, fuller hair

 Lastly, a word to the wise: If you’re on a tight budget, you may be tempted to skip doses once in a while to save cash.
 Please don’t do this.
 To benefit fully from finasteride, you need to use it every day.
 If you’re using it here and there, you won’t get the results you’re looking for and will ultimately just waste your money.

 Finasteride can be an affordable option for treating hair thinning in men.
-If you’re looking to save on the cost of finasteride, the main things to remember are:
+If you’re looking to save on the cost of finasteride, consider the following:

 • Opt for generic versions.
 Generic finasteride is cheaper than the brand-name versions, so opting for those will save you the most money.